 Former Commissioner, Federal Trade Commission

 Large institutions, financial or otherwise, have been shown to repeatedly violate the law and past orders.
 These entities face a low probability of detection of violations and consumer abuses, and even when violations and abuses are detected, ensuing government orders rarely deter future misconduct.
 Instead, according to CFPB Director Rohit Chopra, big corporations view such orders as a “cost of doing business”—and American consumers are not only harmed, they also are left to subsidize corporate malfeasance.
-In this lecture, Director Chopra shares how the CFPB will sharpen its focus on repeat offenders and discusses some of the non-monetary, structural remedies regulatory agencies might seek in an effort to deter such behavior.
+In this lecture, Director Chopra shares how the CFPB will sharpen its focus on repeat offenders in an effort to deter such behavior.

 Charles Ogletree, Jr. Professor of Law, Harvard Law School

-Paulette Goddard Professor of Public Service, Wagner Graduate School of Public Service, New York University
+Paulette Goddard Professor of Public Service, New York University

 Between December 22, 2018 and January 25, 2019, the U.S. experienced the longest government shutdown in the nation’s history.
 For those 35 days, operations across nine executive departments were severely curtailed or ground to a halt entirely, disrupting critical federal services and diminishing public trust in government.
-In this lecture, however, Professor Paul C. Light sees a possible silver lining in that ordeal, and offers a vision for how the 2018-19 shutdown could inspire long-overdue reforms of the federal civil service system.
+In this lecture, Professor Paul C. Light sees a possible silver lining in that ordeal, and offers a vision for how it could inspire long-overdue reforms of the federal civil service system.

 Former Administrator, U.S. Environmental Protection Agency

-Gina McCarthy, who headed the U.S. Environmental Protection Agency during the second Obama Administration, reflects on efforts of the Trump Administration to roll back environmental rules and commitments such as the Clean Water Rule, the Clean Power Plan, and the Paris Agreement, and discusses the important role that states, cities, and businesses can play in sustaining environmental progress.
+Gina McCarthy, who headed the U.S. Environmental Protection Agency during the second term of the Obama Administration, reflects on efforts of the Trump Administration to roll back environmental rules and commitments such as the Clean Water Rule, the Clean Power Plan, and the Paris Agreement.
+Former Administrator McCarthy also discusses the important role that states, cities, businesses, and citizens can play in sustaining progress on environmental protection.

 Partner, Gibson, Dunn & Crutcher